 Just remember that your financial plan will not probably look anything like your parents’ financial plan.
 You can begin the creation of your written plan by making a list of “SMART” financial goals.
 But don’t stop there!
 Be sure to create a list of other important life goals and put them in writing.
 Some people find that creating a “dream board” is a helpful way to visualize your goals and stay focused.

-So how can make sure that your financial plan is more impactful than “traditional” plans of the past?
+So, how can you make sure that your financial plan is more impactful than “traditional” plans of the past?
 You can start by keeping your plan short and simple and it doesn’t need to be any longer than a one-page financial plan.

 There are many different budgeting systems that work.
 Online tracking tools like Mint and YouNeedABudget are just some of the many tools available to help.
 Here is an easy spending plan using a simple spreadsheet approach.
 No matter how you choose to create your budget it is essential that you use this spending plan as a guide regardless of your income or net worth.

-During your 20’s and 30’s there is a tendency to let present bias make it difficult to find the balance between current spending and planning for the future.
-That is why you will have more success reaching your goals when you choose to automate savings through payroll deduction or automatic transfers of at least 10 percent of your income.
+During your 20’s and 30’s, there is a tendency to let present bias make it difficult to find the balance between current spending and planning for the future.
+That is why you will have more success in reaching your goals when you choose to automate savings through payroll deduction or automatic transfers of at least 10% of your income.

 The days of working for one employer throughout an entire career are long gone.
 So it’s no surprise that your first job after graduation will not be your last.
 Many people make the mistake of cashing out retirement plans when switching jobs instead of benefitting from continued tax deferral through 401(k) or IRA rollovers.
 Not only are 401(k) withdrawals subject to the 10 percent early withdrawal penalty they also rob us of future retirement savings.
 From my experience as a financial planner, I’ve found early retirement plan distributions to be one of the leading causes of IRS tax problems and a decision most people will end up regretting later in life.